 For a business, such as an LLC, partnership, C-corp, or S-corp, the fees for tax resolution will have a higher cost.
 This is especially true for businesses that file 940s or 941s.
 With complex tax resolution circumstances, the fees may cost as much as $7,000.

 Major tax resolution firms often charge higher rates for the same services, due to their increased overhead and marketing costs.

 Even if the average range is $3,500 to $4,500 for tax resolution firms, you may end up paying more or less than that.
 Tax resolution companies can vary in the prices and services offered, and the more extensive and complex the case, the higher the overall cost will be.

-Another factor in the price of tax resolution is the total debt you owe to the IRS.
-Generally, the higher the debt, the more complex the resolution will be.
-This is because the IRS requires additional documentation and financials for tax debt exceeding $50,000.
+Another factor in the price of tax resolution is the total back taxes you owe to the IRS.
+Generally, the higher the back taxes, the more complex the resolution will be.
+This is because the IRS requires additional documentation and financials for back taxes exceeding $50,000.
 If you owe more than that, you may be required to pay a higher amount than the average fee.

 Here are the standard services provided by a tax resolution company and the average fees for each:

 If your tax resolution firm is arranging a payment plan or installment agreement with the IRS, the average fee will be between $2,500 and $3,500.
 You may pay more than that if you’re looking to arrange a payment plan for a business.

 Partial payment agreements are a little more involved than standard payment agreements, and they often result in you paying a lower amount than your total back taxes.
 Because of the work involved, the average fee for a partial payment agreement is $3,500 to $5,000.